sbose23/analysis-of-grovers-algorithm-and-cryptography/README.md

 # Project Overview

 This project was created for a research project for an course at Toronto Metropolitan University called Intro to Quantum Computing and Quantum Software Engineering.
-This project contains three technical demonstrations each contributing to understanding the practicality of using Grover's algorithm for key search to break symmetric encryption or finding hash collisions.
+This project contains three technical experiments each contributing to understanding the practicality of using Grover's algorithm for key search to break symmetric encryption or finding hash collisions.

-# Requirements for the demonstrations
+# Requirements for the experiments

 Requirement: Python 3 (Python 3.9.6 was used but it is likely any Python3 version should be fine)

-Under each directory from the project root directory, there is a requirements.txt file that installs the required Python libraries to run that demonstration.
+Under each directory from the project root directory, there is a requirements.txt file that installs the required Python libraries to run that experiment.
 This is a complete list of requirements:

 - brute_force_classical